-- To provide students the background necessary to complete superintendent certification in Texas.
-Superintendent certification requires understanding of leadership in the educational, instructional, and administrative communities; - To develop leaders who understand the operations and leadership of organizations; - To develop leaders prepared to take advantage of increasing opportunities for creating new educational institutions and systems; - To develop educational leaders who operate with a global perspective in a diverse and rapidly evolving professional field; - To develop educational leaders who operate with clear-cut ethical and moral commitments for the education of all children; - To develop educational leaders able to envision and create new settings now possible through the availability of information technologies.
+- Provides students the background necessary to complete superintendent certification in Texas.
+Superintendent certification requires understanding of leadership in the educational, instructional and administrative communities. - Develops leaders who understand the operations and leadership of organizations. - Develops leaders prepared to take advantage of increasing opportunities for creating new educational institutions and systems. - Develops educational leaders who operate with a global perspective in a diverse and rapidly evolving professional field. - Develops educational leaders who operate with clear-cut ethical and moral commitments for the education of all children. - Develops educational leaders able to envision and create new settings now possible through the availability of information technologies.